petrusen/vizchemoton/README.md

 ```

+The code render an html file, with the path and name specified by the user, which contains the compounds and
+reactions of the reaction network.

+### Usage of the HTML File

 ## References

 1. T. Weymuth, J. P. Unsleber, P. L. Türtscher, M. Steiner, J.-G. Sobez, C. H. Müller, M. Mörchen,